nextcloud/news-updater/README.rst

                             Custom absolute path to the php.ini file to use for the command line updater.
 If omitted, the default one will be used
-      --user USER, -u USER  Admin username to log into ownCloud.
+      --user USER, -u USER  Admin username to log into Nextcloud.
 Must be specified on the command line or in the config file if the updater should update over HTTP
       --password PASSWORD, -p PASSWORD
-                            Admin password to log into ownCloud if the updater should update over HTTP
+                            Admin password to log into Nextcloud if the updater should update over HTTP
       --version, -v         Prints the updater's version
       --mode {endless,singlerun}, -m {endless,singlerun}